nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # Welcome to ConnectUS!

 ConnectUS is the ultimate **contact management system** for your everyday needs.
-If you're a School of Computing student, this app is for you.
+If you're an NUS School of Computing student, this app is for you.
 With ConnectUS, you can **connect with people** without the stress of remembering who you met where (on top of the stress of a growing assignment backlog — ~~_trust us, we know!_~~) holding you back from socialising.

 We're focused on:
 - **Efficiency**: Optimized for use via a Command Line Interface (CLI), you can **easily view and edit your contacts** at your fingertips with ConnectUS.